rahelFain/diem-use-cases/draft-fdhwm-digital-emblem-use-cases-00.md

 # Threat Model for Physical Emblems

-Physical emblems have served a number of key functions over hundreds of years.
-The design/use of those physical emblems were limited by the available resources and capabilities during the time of their inceptions.
+Physical emblems have served a number of key functions over hundreds of years and continue to do so to this day.
 As technology advances and newer capabilities become available, it is beneficial to examine limitations with existing emblems and identify potential needs going forward.

 The following describes a number of weaknesses with physical emblems.